Bekaboo/deadcolumn.nvim/README.md

         - If `follow_tw` is `nil`: the functionalities is disabled.

-        - If `follow_tw` is string: `colorcolumn` will be set to this value when `textwidth` is set, and will be restore to the original value when `textwidth` is unset.
+        - If `follow_tw` is string: `colorcolumn` will be set to this value when `textwidth` is set, and will be restored to the original value when `textwidth` is unset.

           Suggested value for this option is `'+1'`.